About

 Promise

-Enhancing the spiritual, emotional, economic and physical well-being of elders and caregivers
+• Enhancing the spiritual, emotional, economic and physical well-being of elders and caregivers

-Confidence and satisfaction that programs & elders have impact
+• Confidence and satisfaction that programs & elders have impact

-Positive inspiration
+• Positive inspiration

-Access to varied ministries
+• Access to varied ministries

-Dr. Michael W. Parker - Founder & Executive Director
+Dr. Michael W. Parker (1947-2025) - Founder

-Ethan Asters - Program Coordinator
+Ethan Asters - Executive Director

-Ethan Asters grew up in Tupelo, Mississippi and has worked in various ministry contexts throughout the Southeast including Birmingham, New Orleans, and Nashville.
-An ordained Baptist minister, Ethan returned to school to pursue a Master of Social Work after a decade in vocational ministry.
+Ethan grew up in Tupelo, Mississippi and has worked in various ministry contexts throughout the Southeast including Birmingham, New Orleans, and Nashville.
+An ordained Baptist minister, he holds masters degrees in Religion and Theology, and Social Work.
 Following his father’s diagnosis of early-onset-dementia in 2019, and the loss of his father-in-law to CJD, Ethan experienced firsthand the challenges of caregiving.
-Ethan is committed to exploring the intersections of spirituality, social work, and successful aging to resource individuals and their caregivers.
-Ethan serves as Minister for Congregational Ministries at Southside Baptist Church and Program Coordinator for the James Houston Center for Faith & Successful Aging.
+Ethan previously served as the Program Coordinator for the James Houston Center for Faith & Successful Aging.
+As executive director, Ethan is committed to exploring the intersections of spirituality, social work, and successful aging to resource individuals and their caregivers across the state of Alabama and beyond.

 Advisory Team